 - Going somewhere fun on your practice trips so your dog looks forward to future rides

 Since reconditioning an anxious dog requires a great deal of skill and patience, you may want to hire a professional dog trainer to help you.

 For pups that experience nausea and vomiting during travel, Valerian Root, ginger, and peppermint may provide relief.
-And for dogs that need a sedative effect to reduce their anxiety and excitability, you can try oatstraw, skullcap, and passionflower.
+And for dogs that need a sedative effect to reduce their stress and excitability, you can try oatstraw, skullcap, and passionflower.

-CBD For Dog Travel Anxiety
+CBD For Dog Travel Stress

-CBD oil is especially beneficial for easing nausea nausea and anxiety caused by car rides because you can give it before your dog ever climbs into the vehicle.
+CBD oil is especially beneficial for easing nausea nausea and stress caused by car rides because you can give it before your dog ever climbs into the vehicle.
 It works by activating the cannabinoid receptors throughout your dog’s brain and body, stimulating the production of serotonin, the “feel good” chemical.

 Cannanine™ Organic Full Spectrum CBD Oil From Hemp is made from human-grade ingredients including organically-grown Colorado hemp.
 It is free of toxins like heavy metals, harmful bacteria, yeast, and mold.
 More importantly, it is 100% free of THC, the controversial chemical found in marijuana.